 Most moonstone that’s made into jewelry is white or gray, with that shimmery texture that makes it look so magical.
 Moonstone can also come in shades of pink, green, and brown, though, and even a deep blue color.

-(The first pentacle pendant I bought, back when I was in college, had a section just below the pentacle itself that depicted the full moon flanked by two crescent moons.
+(As an aside, the first pentacle pendant I bought, back when I was in college, had a section just below the pentacle itself that depicted the full moon flanked by two crescent moons.
 The full moon in the center was represented by a moonstone, but this particular one had a pinkish cast to it.
 At some point it occurred to me that, hey, this looks a little too much like a nipple right there in the center of my chest, and it started to weird me out.
 Very pretty pendant, though, and I ended up giving it to a friend some years later.)

 Metaphysically, moonstone has long been associated with the moon because of its color and the way even bright daylight plays across its surface like moonlight.
 As such it can be used for purposes related to lunar energy in general, or to connect with the various lunar deities.
 Its energy promotes balance and adaptability, and can assist with introspection and self-reflection.
 For this reason it is a good stone to wear while doing past-life work, or dream work.

 It is an excellent stone for developing intuition and psychic perception, and the shifting play of light on its surface can be used for scrying purposes.
 It can also assist with approaching difficulties in life with a gentle and compassionate perspective.
-This is a good stone to help with connecting to Goddess energies, particularly to Goddesses of the moon and water.
+This is a good stone to help with connecting to goddess energies, particularly to goddesses of the moon and water.

 This article was adapted from the Terra segment of Media Astra Ac Terra Episode #9.